Harshit-Srivastav/random2dData/README.md

 For Frontend- Go to frontend folder and run npm start in terminal.

-For Backend- Go to backend folder and run npm start in terminal.
+For Backend- Go to backend folder and run npm start or npm run dev in terminal.

 As a part of requirement, Frontend show a tag control looks like matrix of 3x3